aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/router-segment-security.md

               # The name of the application.
               application: <str; required>
-              action: <str; "permit" | "deny"; required>
+              action: <str; "forward" | "drop" | "redirect"; required>

+              # When the action is redirect, this indicates the IPv4 next hop to redirect to.
+              next_hop: <str>

-      # Defining the segments and associated policies.
+      # The name of the VRF that the segments and policies are defined in.
-      segments: # required
+      vrfs: # required
+        - name: <str; required; unique>
+          segments:

               # Segment name.
             - name: <str; required; unique>
-          vrf: <str; default="default">

               # The set of match-lists that define the segment.
 These can be a mix of IPv4 and IPv6 lists.
               definition: # required

                   # The name of the prefix match-list.
                 - name: <str>

                   # Indicate which address family the match list belongs to e.g. ipv4 or ipv6.
                   address_family: <str; "ipv4" | "ipv6"; required>
                   covered: <bool; default=False>

               # The policies controlling traffic into the segment.
               policies: # required

                   # The name of the source segment.
                 - source: <str>

                   # The name of the policy to apply.
 The built-in policies are ‘policy-forward-all’ and ‘policy-drop-all’.
                   policy: <str>
     ```